 Our research focuses on diversified annual and perennial cropping systems that can supply multiple values including food, fiber, health, bioindustrial feedstock, and critical ecosystem services.

 At the University of Minnesota, agronomy is based in the Department of Agronomy and Plant Genetics.
 Our staff collaborates statewide with colleagues throughout the University of Minnesota system as well as with other institutions and organizations.
-Our research is also part of the Forever Green Initiative, an innovative research movement involving cover crops and perennial plant systems.
+Our research is also part of the Forever Green Initiative, an innovative research program developing new crops and high-efficiency cropping systems.

 Oilseed and Perennial Biomass Cropping Systems

 Our research focuses on designing biomass cropping systems that provide a reliable and consistent source of feedstock for the emerging bioeconomy.
 We investigate integrating biomass crops, like willow, poplar, pennycress, camelina, and switchgrass, into cropping systems to diversify the landscape and generate greater economic, environmental, and ecological value.

 Our goal is to provide farmers with profitable and efficient crop diversification options.
 Those options include expanded crop rotations that include perennial biomass crops (spatial diversification) or integrating an oilseed cover crop into and existing annual cropping systems (temporal diversification).
 Ultimately, incorporating perennial biomass crops into the farming enterprise will enhance profitability, protect and improve the landscape and its ecology, and make food supplies more sustainable and secure.

 Minnesota Long-Term Agricultural Research Network (LTARN)